 The reason why?
 Again, I mentioned this in my article about whether specific types of cat food are better for a cat’s teeth (take a peek here to see the full article), but essentially – even wildcats like lions sometimes have issues with teeth.
 The only way you can make sure your cat will have healthy teeth for life is to regularly brush your cat’s teeth with a cat toothbrush + feline toothpaste, and go into the vet for regular check ups and teeth cleanings (if your cat needs them).
 Sad to say, but any other methods of preventing dental issues are nowhere near as effective as these two.

 Eating Too Fast, Weight Gain, & Vomiting

 If your cat is eating too quickly, is struggling to maintain a low, healthy weight, or is vomiting every so often – no amount of feline chewing lessons (or even successful kitty chomping) is going to help.
-Luckily, there are a lot of incredibly effective methods for slowing down a cat’s eating, and all revolve around the concept of limiting how much food a cat can get into his or her mouth in one bite.
+Luckily, there are a lot of incredibly effective methods for slowing down a cat’s eating, the easiest of which is to invest in a slow feed cat bowl, and all revolve around the concept of limiting how much food a cat can get into his or her mouth in one bite.
 Want to see what they are?
 Check out this article on how to get cats to eat more slowly.